certusone/kb/docs/_sources/peers.rst.txt

 and could potentially blackmail you (he's not paying for the compromised servers he's using!).

-In order to quickly scale up Cosmos nodes you need to have snapshots of the blockchain data in place because it would take very long for it to sync with the network.
+In order to quickly scale up Cosmos nodes you need to have snapshots of the blockchain data in place because it would otherwise take very long for it to sync with the network.
 That is another point of failure in case of such an attack especially considering the growing size of the blockchain and the extra infrastructure you need.
-Even with recent snapshots, it will take a while for you new node to catch up.
+Additionally, even with recent snapshots, it will take a while for you new node to catch up.

 What else to do?

-One of the very obvious alternatives and additional security measures is **outbound-only nodes** as described above, in combination with a global TCP proxy like GCE's global LB or CloudFlare Spectrum.
+One of the very obvious alternatives and additional security measures is **outbound-only nodes** as described above, in combination with a global TCP proxy like GCP's global LB or CloudFlare Spectrum.
 These can handle bandwidths in excess of most realistic DDoS attacks, without any of the traffic reaching your sentry node.
-Additionally, chances are that your attacker do not even know the IP address of the node since it only initiates a limited amount of outbound connections .
-This can further be stripped down to a selected set of peers to further increase security which ultimately leads us to *private peers*.
+Additionally, chances are that your attacker do not even know the IP address of the node since it only initiates a limited amount of outbound connections.
+This can even be stripped down to a selected set of peers to further increase security which ultimately leads us to *private peers*.

 With **private peers** in place, you have got nodes that are not publicly known and in the best case